BOARD OF DIRECTORS

 Ms. Cascadden was born in Windsor, Ontario.
 She holds diplomas in Communications and Tourism Marketing and a B.S. degree in Political Science.

-Boris Gavric is the global vice president of sales and marketing for Henniges Automotive.
-Boris joined Henniges in April 2003 and is responsible for development and delivery of global customer strategies, growth and marketing in addition to new markets and innovation in sealing and glass encapsulation business.
+Boris Gavric is the chief operating officer of QM Automotive.
+Prior to joining QM, he was global vice president of sales and marketing for Henniges Automotive.
+Boris joined Henniges in April 2003 and was responsible for development and delivery of global customer strategies, growth and marketing in addition to new markets and innovation in sealing and glass encapsulation business.
 He has 16 years of experience in engineering, operations, M&A, global sales, and marketing.

 Boris earned a BS in Biology; a Hons.B.Sc. in Mechanical Engineering (University of Windsor), a Masters in Biomedical Engineering (Wayne State), and an MBA (Michigan State).
 He received the Young Leaders in Manufacturing Award from SAE International in 2009.